pauldotyu/azure-cisco-terraform/README.md

 az vm image terms accept --urn cisco:cisco-csr-1000v:16_10-byol:16.10.220190622
 ```

+> If you don't do the above, you may run into an error message that like this:
+> You have not accepted the legal terms on this subscription: 'xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx' for this plan.
+Before the subscription can be used, you need to accept the legal terms of the image.
+To read and accept legal terms, use the Azure CLI commands described at https://go.microsoft.com/fwlink/?linkid=2110637 or the PowerShell commands available at https://go.microsoft.com/fwlink/?linkid=862451.
+Alternatively, deploying via the Azure portal provides a UI experience for reading and accepting the legal terms.
+Offer details: publisher='cisco' offer = 'cisco-csr-1000v', sku = '16_10-byol'

 Make sure your VPN gateway is provisioned in Azure and update the csr-\*.config file (depending on which VPN gateway you deployed in Azure)

 ```sh